microsoft/WhatTheHack/008-AzureDevOps/Student/Guides/challenge06.md

    3. Perform a `Build validation` using our new build pipeline.
 3. Using a simple Git Branching strategy lets make a change.
    1. Your manager has asked that you update the copyright information at the bottom of the site, currently it says `© ASP.NET Core` and it should say `© 2019 Contoso Corp.`
-   2. Create a Work Item requesting we implment the feature.
+   2. Create a Work Item requesting we implement the feature.
    3. Make the change in your code.
 Be sure to make this change on a new "feature branch"
    4. Create a Pull Request to merge the change into `master`.
 Notice how the policies you set are audited on your pull request.
    5. Complete your pull request.